prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 ### Example 1 - Handle GPC and 'sensitive data' differently

+Again, publishers will only use this module if their lawyers disagree with Prebid's default interpretation of the US National or US State GPP strings.

-Prebid interprets the Global Privacy Control (GPC) flag as a strong privacy signal that disables many GPP privacy-related activities.
+As one example, Prebid interprets the Global Privacy Control (GPC) flag as a strong privacy signal that disables many GPP privacy-related activities.
 Say a publisher's lawyers want to allow the `transmitUfpd` activity to operate in the US even when the GPC flag is set to true.
 In addition, they've declared that they don't operate in any "sensitive data" category, so wish to remove those elements from interpretation.